ODTlearn: A Package for Learning Optimal Decision Trees for Prediction and Prescription: Introduction

 \section{Introduction}

-Automated data-driven predictive and prescriptive methods are increasingly being used in high-stakes domains to inform and support decision-making.
-In such settings, these machine learning (ML) and artificial intelligence (AI) tools should be: (a) \textit{accurate} (to minimize erroneous predictions/prescriptions that may negatively affect the populations on which they are deployed), (b) \textit{interpretable} (so that predictions and decisions are transparent, accountable, and easy to audit), (c) \textit{flexible} (i.e., possible to easily augment with domain specific constraints such as capacity and/or fairness constraints), and (d) \textit{robust} (to ensure high-quality solutions even under adversarial shifts between training and deployment data).
+~ Automated data-driven predictive and prescriptive methods are increasingly being used in high-stakes domains to inform and support decision-making.
+In such settings, these tools should be: (a) \textit{accurate} (to minimize erroneous predictions/prescriptions that may negatively affect the populations on which they are deployed), (b) \textit{interpretable} (so that predictions and decisions are transparent, accountable, and easy to audit), (c) \textit{flexible} (i.e., possible to easily augment with domain specific constraints such as capacity and/or fairness constraints), and (d) \textit{robust} (to ensure high-quality solutions even under adversarial shifts between training and deployment data).

 Despite their popularity, decision trees~\citep{breiman1984classification} are not necessarily well suited for data-driven decision-making in high-stakes domains.
 While the structure of decision trees makes them easy to interpret, they are typically constructed using heuristics and may yield suboptimal solutions.
 Furthermore, with heuristic-based decision trees, it is not immediately apparent how to incorporate relevant side information into the tree construction process or how to make a tree robust to adversarial shifts between training and deployment data.
-Optimal decision trees retain the interpretability of heuristic decision trees while still being flexible enough to model the types of problems decision-makers face and provide optimal solutions that decision-makers can trust.
+Optimal decision trees retain the interpretability of heuristic decision trees while providing the flexibility to model the types of problems decision-makers face and deliver optimal, trustworthy solutions.